jaafaris/LLMSmartGridTCDR/README.md

-LC# Large Language Models for Detecting Cyberattacks on Smart Grid Protective Relays - Dataset
+# Large Language Models for Detecting Cyberattacks on Smart Grid Protective Relays - Dataset

 This repository contains the dataset and code used in the experiments of our IEEE Transactions on Smart Grid letter: